 We usually obtain an echocardiogram (ultrasound of the heart) to measure your heart and valve function.
 We also obtain an electrocardiogram (EKG) to assess the rhythm of your heart.
 If you have a defibrillator or pacemaker, we may interrogate your device to make sure it is working appropriately.
 We may ask you to have blood drawn at our laboratory to check your kidney and liver function.

 PREPARE FOR YOUR APPOINTMENT

 Please bring your medication list and the actual pill bottles for those medications

 Bring any test results, including laboratory tests.
 It is best to obtain the actual images on CD-ROM for echocardiograms, angiograms, and stress tests

-usually obtain notes from your physician beforehand, but encourage you to bring any medical documentation available to you.
+We usually obtain notes from your physician beforehand, but encourage you to bring any medical documentation available to you.

 If you need to have any diagnostic testing performed our clinic will help you set up appointments for the testing.

 Plan to be at the clinic for one hour or longer.

 AFTER YOUR APPOINTMENT

 At future visits, depending on the severity of your condition, a number of diagnostic tests may be performed.
 These may include exercise stress testing (VO2 max testing), cardiac catheterization, or even genetic testing.

 You may reach a transplant nurse coordinator at 650-498-9909.